The 20 Smartest Dog Breeds, Ranked

 This breed, made famous by the 1943 movie, Lassie, has developed an amazing level of intelligence over the years and is great for herding, protection, water rescue, and as a guide for the blind, according to Steffen and Hughes.
 “We know her best because she could tell us when Timmy had fallen into the well,” jokes Morgan.

-Check out these 10 secrets your dog’s tail is trying to tell you.
+Discover the secrets your dog’s tail is trying to tell you.

 “These thick coated medium-sized dogs were once known at the Dutch Barge Dog,” notes Morgan.
 They’re used as seeing-eye dogs and are amazingly fast learners.
 That said, their independence requires a committed and disciplined trainer.